-Figure 6 illustrates that 63% of homeless persons reported having some type of disability.
-72.2% of adults 18 or older reported some type of disability compared to 8.3% of children.
+Figure 6 illustrates that 42% of homeless persons reported having some type of disability.
+61% of adults 18 or older reported some type of disability compared to 9.4% of children.
 Figure 7 shows the number of the counted homeless persons that identified as having various disabilities.
-The most common disabilities included mental health issues and substance abuse disorders in adults.
+The most common disabilities included mental health issues and chronic health conditions in adults.

-Among disabled persons, 64.9% reported mental health issues making this the most prevalent disability; representing 64.7% of the identified disabled adult homeless population and 40.6% of the total identified population experiencing homelessness.
-52.1% of disabled adults reported a substance abuse disorder.
+Among persons identifying a disability, 70% reported mental health issues; this accounts for 73.5% of the total identified population experiencing homelessness.
+An additional 34.6% of disabled adults reported a substance abuse disorder.